Best PC controllers in 2025: the pads I recommend for PC gamers

 ❌ You're looking for pro features: This controller lacks back paddles, a capture button, and an aux jack, and you certainly notice it quite quickly.
 The Nova Lite is not a flashy controller but it never really tries to be.

-Along with a Type-C USB port for wired use, the Nova Lite's firmware is configured for multiple platforms: PC, Steam Deck, Nintendo Switch, iOS and Android devices.
-All of this would be an impressive list in a controller twice the price, so it's especially good to see it in something so affordable.
+Along with a Type-C USB port for wired use, the Nova Lite's firmware is configured for multiple platforms: PC, Steam Deck, Nintendo Switch, iOS, and Android devices.
+All of this would be an impressive list in a controller twice the price, so it's especially good to see in something so affordable.

 Naturally, some corners have been cut to keep the cost down, so you won't find a 3.5 mm audio jack or any extra buttons, for example.
-The shoulder buttons are pretty small and the d-pad is nowhere near as refined as that on the Xbox Wireless controller.
+The shoulder buttons are pretty small, and the d-pad is nowhere near as refined as that on the Xbox Wireless controller.

 But these are minor quibbles when you consider the small price tag.
 There are better quality controllers and ones with more features, but you'll struggle to find anything as good value as the GameSir Nova Lite.